UAE – November 18-27, December 4-5, 8-14, 2015

 2. Accommodation is not cheap anywhere.
 I stayed in the Dubai Youth Hostel, relatively cheap, great breakfast and close to a Metro station.
 I tried to couch surf but was unsuccessful in finding a host despite many attempts.

 I flew from Bishkek, Kyrgyzstan via Astana, Kazakhstan to Dubai.
 The airline was Air Astana and the flight was a very economical US$210 – both flights were half full and total flying time was just over 7½ hours.
 The service and food were second to none.
-It is easy to transit Kazakhstan airports as no visa is necessary, but have tenge in order to eat from the poor selection in the Astana airport, or bring food.
+It is easy to transit Kazakhstan airports as no visa is necessary, but have tenge in order to eat from the poor selection in the Astana airport or bring food.
 It was quite a temperature change – -17°C in Astana, +28 in Dubai.

 Dubai International Airport is massive.
 I have never walked so far to exit.
-Canada is visa free even though the dated Lonely Planet said a visa was required.
+Canada is visa-free even though the dated Lonely Planet said a visa was required.
 I decided to walk from the airport to the hostel (it said it was an option), but that was a poor choice, especially as the metro would have been easy.
 I simply wanted some exercise, but became hopelessly lost and almost died trying to cross a freeway.
 Dubai is not made for pedestrians.
 My Lonely Planet map was on my computer; it is so much less convenient than the paper edition.
 Luckily a nice Indian fellow finally gave me a ride.
-One might think you were in India as the only people you see anywhere are south Asian.
+One might think you were in India as the only people you see anywhere are South Asian.
 And if you want help, ask them – they give great accurate information and are very sweet people.

 I stayed at the Dubai Youth Hostel.
 Despite being heavily slagged in reviews, it is a very reasonable and inexpensive (US$28-35 in a four-bed dorm) choice for Dubai.
-It was clean, the air conditioning worked, the buffet breakfast superb and the desk staff helpful, but this is more of a lodging for Asian men.
+It was clean, the air conditioning worked, the buffet breakfast was superb and the desk staff helpful, but this is more of a lodging for Asian men.
 Internet is charged for.
 I came here as I had to make a decision about where to send my credit and debit cards and this seemed the most reasonable at the time.
 Close to the hostel is a large mall with a Western Union, a packed Indian restaurant and the best McDonalds in the world down the street.
 I easily got my money transfer from my lovely son Eric.

 DUBAI (pop 2.1 million)

-Everyone flies here – aerial view is variable but always interesting: skyscrapers that sprout across a desert hemmed in by a coastline with constructed archipelagos.
+Everyone flies here – the aerial view is variable but always interesting: skyscrapers that sprout across a desert hemmed in by a coastline with constructed archipelagos.
 From the world’s tallest building, skiing in the desert, islands shaped like the entire world and the world’s largest shopping malls

 Under the leadership of Sheikh Mohammed bin Rashid Al Maktoum, Dubai has become a centre of finance, tourism and trade – much based on its income tax-free status.
-But the expense of living here including property taxes make it not so attractive.
+But the expense of living here including property taxes makes it not so attractive.

 For visitors, Dubai is an exciting place to visit, with lovely beaches, sophisticated restaurants and bars, world-class shopping, ultra-luxe hotels, and awe-inspiring architecture, including, of course, the Burj Khalifa, the world’s tallest building.